5 Ways to Fix The RPC Server is Unavailable Error Permanently

 Solution 5: Disable selective startup

 Selective Startup is a booting method in which only very few items are loaded.
-In case, you are using Selective Startup, it might cause issues with the RPC components hence by causing rpc server is unavailable windows error.
+In case, you are using Selective Startup, it might cause issues with the RPC components hence by causing RPC server is an unavailable windows error.

 Your RPC server is unavailable error must be fixed by now.
 Our listed solutions are tested and working fine.
 However, this complex Windows may not work like we intend to.
 Anyway, if you failed to resolve the issue, let us know via the comment section.